ineffectivecoder/LDAPtickler/README.md

                                                            account
     disablerbcd <accountname>                              Disables RBCD for an
                                                            account
-    disableshadowcredential <username>                      Removes all shadow
-                                                           credentials from the
-                                                           account
     disablespn <accountname> <spn>                         Removes an SPN from an account
     disableunconstraineddelegation <accountname>           Disables